 Contact us for more information and to confirm your eligibility for a program.

 Pregnancy and exercise: a time to bloom and move!

 In the past, being pregnant has been associated with eating for two, taking naps and sitting around a lot.
 But there’s a lot to be said for staying active and maintaining safe movement in your day.
 Although, exercising may be the last thing you feel like doing when you’re expecting, it’s actually very important to stay active while you’re pregnant – and beyond!

 Regular exercise, if it’s safe to do so, has many health benefits for you and your baby from better mental health and deeper sleep to reduced back and pelvic pain and even a lower risk of gestational diabetes.

 “Staying physically active during your pregnancy can help with stress relief, energy levels and even reduce your back and pelvic pain.”

 Of course, it’s best to check your planned exercise program with your pregnancy healthcare team to assess any medical risks.

-Benefits of exercise during pregnancy
+The benefits of exercise during pregnancy

-- decrease in back and pelvic pain
+- reduce back and pelvic pain

-- decrease in the risk of developing anxiety or depression
+- lower the risk of incontinence

 - decrease in delivery complications